 - Daily or Weekly Challenges: Create fun contests, like “most focused group” or “cleanest workspace,” with small rewards.

-- Celebrate Achievements: Recognize both individual and group accomplishments with certificates, shoutouts, or a class party.
+- Celebrate Achievements: Recognize your class’ individual and group accomplishments with certificates, shoutouts, or a class party.
+Let’s keep the class positive and in high-spirits!

 4. Revisit Classroom Management Strategies